3.11.2 Job Plans

 A Job Plan is an 'employment pathway plan' for the purposes of social security law.

-For job seekers with mutual obligation requirements the Job Plan will record all the activities that the job seeker must undertake to satisfy those requirements under social security law.
+For job seekers with mutual obligation requirements the Job Plan will record what the job seeker must do to satisfy those requirements under social security law.

 The Job Plan must take into account the job seeker's individual circumstances, in particular their assessed work capacity (where relevant), their capacity to comply with requirements and their personal needs.